iSHAREScheme/Documentation/satellite/parties.rst

 ``compliancyVerified``
     | **Boolean**. *Optional*.
-    | Search parties that have their compliance to framework verified or not..
+    | Search parties that have their compliance to framework verified or not.

 ``legalAdherence``
     | **Boolean**. *Optional*.